southside-chillers/southside.chillers.online/southside/content/chapters/et-in-horto-quiznis-serpens-est.md

 “It is pretty slow,” Hanamir calls to Harlan.
 “I think all of us can probably speed through here.”

 “Are you sure?” says Harlan.
-“Even Magic?
+“Even Magick?
 She’s still freaking out back there.”

 “I think now is the time for speed,” says Hanamir.
 “If our goal is to reunite with Galadriel as soon as we can.
 At least, that is my goal.”